 |Front camera:||8 megapixels|

 |Android version:||7.0 - Nougat|

 |Number of cores:||8|

 |Connectivity:||HSPA, LTE, NFC, Dual-SIM , Bluetooth 4.2|

-If you look beyond the direct competition, however, the OnePlus 3T, Samsung Galaxy S7 Edge and also the Moto Z from Lenovo are also contenders with the Honor 8 Pro.
-How the Honor 8 Pro handles itself against these devices is a topic to be investigated in future articles.
-Stay tuned!
+If you look beyond the direct competition, however, smartphones released in 2016 such as the OnePlus 3T, Samsung Galaxy S7 Edge and also the Moto Z from Lenovo are also likely contenders to match the Honor 8 Pro.
+In keeping with Honor's slogan #ForTheBrave, one final question remains: are you willing to be brave and select the Honor 8 Pro as your new smartphone or would you prefer to stay with a "safer choice" like a 2016 flagship device?